bushbecky/Microchip_PIC_Serial_RS232/README.md

 Includes full schematics, PCB, component list, C code and lots of instructions.

 > Do you have examples for other microcontrollers to share with the community?
-We honour 95% of pull requests within a few days!
+We honour 98% of GIT pull requests within a few days!

 # PIC16F876